Should

 that he always wanted to do something other than mow the lawn.
 Threats and

 other punishments made little impact.
-One day my second oldest son came to me
+One day my second oldest son came to me and

-he was finished, I praised the job that he did and gave him a reward of several
+was finished, I praised the job that he did and gave him a reward of several

 dollars.
 For many years afterward most of the lawn mowing was done by the